 In other words, the customer’s bank, for some reason, is saying no thank you to the transaction.
 The authorization is denied, meaning no funds will be transferred and that transaction cannot be completed.
 Okay.
 So if a transaction comes back as Do Not Honor… why?

 Possible reasons for a credit card declined code 05

 There are a few main reasons that a do not honor code are fired, some offering a bit more clarity than others:

 Here’s the deal.
 Sometimes when a bank doesn’t have a clear reason why a charge is denied, it will opt for “Do Not Honor” as a sort of catch-all denial.
 This is especially true in older systems that aren’t as up to date as they should be.
-It’s just kind of the default bucket that issuing banks punt to when they can’t be more specific for any number of reasons.
+It’s just kind of the default bucket that issuing banks punt to when they can’t be more specific.

 And just because a card was marked with Do Not Honor does not mean it’s being marked as fraudulent.
 In fact, most declined transactions aren’t related to fraud at all and are more commonly related to a customer error.